Jeep Wrangler (YJ): History

 The Jeep YJ, sold as the Wrangler in the United States, replaced the Jeep CJ line in 1986 and was built in Brampton, Ontario, Canada, until the plant closed on April 23, 1992.
 Production was then moved to Toledo, Ohio, using the same plant that produced the Willys Jeeps during World War II.
-Jeep could not use the Wrangler name in Canada, as General Motors had used it on a truck variant and owned the rights to the name there.
+Jeep could not use the Wrangler name in Canada, as General Motors of Canada had used it on various trucks as a trim level and owned the rights to the name there.

 American Motors Corporation (AMC) had designed the new Jeep to be more comfortable on-road in an attempt to attract more daily drivers.
 It was a significantly new design with a wider track, slightly less ground clearance, more comfort, and improved handling.
 The YJ still had leaf spring suspension similar to that of the CJ – however the springs were wider, and the first Wrangler sported trackbar suspension links and anti-roll bars for improved handling and safety, making it less easy to flip by untrained or unwary drivers.

 Despite the new grille, the body is very similar to that of the CJ-7, and it is interchangeable with some minor modifications.
 The YJ was also given a larger windshield over the CJ.
 The YJs are easily identifiable due to the rectangular headlights and the fact that the wiper blades rest on the windshield, giving this version a distinctive look.
 The blades rested on the windshield due to the now wider arc of the blades to clean the larger windshield.
 These two changes were later removed when the TJ was launched in 1996.
 632,231 YJs were built through the 1995 model year, although YJs were still sold into mid-1996, bringing the total production number to 685,071 units.

 The YJ used a 2.5L AMC 150 I4 or optional 4.2L AMC 258 I6 until 1990.
 Power outputs at the time of introduction are 117 hp for the fuel-injected four-cylinder, while the carbureted 'six only produces 112 hp, albeit with more than fifty percent more torque than the smaller engine.
 Starting in 1991, a fuel-injected, 190 hp 4.0-liter AMC 242 variant replaced the AMC 258 straight-six unit.
 The NP207 transfer case was used only in 1987 and was replaced by the NP231.